suzu-devworks/examples-google-cloud/packages/examples-workspace-cli/README.md

    > - Grant this service account access to project:
    >   Select Editor role.
    > - DONE
-2. select created service account
+2. Select created service account
-3. service account > KEYS > ADD KEY(Create new key)
+3. Service account > KEYS > ADD KEY (Create new key)
    > - type(JSON) > Create
-4. json file will be downloaded automatically.
+4. JSON file will be downloaded automatically.
 5. Rename the file to `service_account.json` and add it to your project
 6. _Grant permissions for Google services to service accounts_

-### When use user account (OAuth login)
+### When using user account (OAuth login)

 1. APIs & Services > OAuth consent screen
    > - User type: External > create